tenable/terrascan/docs/usage/command_line_mode.md

-      --show-passed               display passed rules, along with violations --skip-rules strings        one or more rules to skip while scanning (example: --skip-rules="ruleID1,ruleID2") --use-colors string         color output (auto, t, f) (default "auto") -v, --verbose                   will show violations with details (applicable for default output)
+      --show-passed               display passed rules, along with violations --skip-rules strings        one or more rules to skip while scanning (example: --skip-rules="ruleID1,ruleID2") --use-colors string         color output (auto, t, f) (default "auto") --use-terraform-cache       use terraform init cache for remote modules (when used directory scan will be non recursive,flag applicable only with terraform IaC provider)
+  -v, --verbose                   will show violations with details (applicable for default output)

 Global Flags: